-Given the context of the above, we have decided to adopt the Long Term Plan unchanged from that set out in our Consultation Document and supporting information.
+Given the context of the above, we have decided to adopt the long term plan unchanged from that set out in our Consultation Document and supporting information.
 We are doing so on the basis that our community has confirmed its support for this necessary investment and via our Consultation Document it was signalled that if, for any reason, we receive less than expected from Waka Kotahi then we would consider the options through our annual plan process and make adjustments after talking again with our community.
 To take any other approach would not be honouring either our commitment to our community, or the needs of the transportation network.

 We have reluctantly accepted a qualified statement on this matter.
 Any alternative would be misleading to our community.
-As signalled in our Consultation Document reduced funding risks reduced levels of service, the deterioration of our transportation network and is contrary to the asset information which forms the core underlying information to the Long Term Plan (see also to page 70 of Volume 1).
+As signalled in our Consultation Document reduced funding risks the deterioration of our transportation network and is contrary to the asset information which forms the core underlying information to the long term plan.